fiskaltrust/interface-doc/README.md

 #### References
 A reference to a markdown file can be created like this: `[Reference Text](./path-to-file/filename.md)`.
+> Note that reference paths should be relative.

 If you want to reference something specific inside a markdown file you need to create a anchor where you want your reference to point to.
 Anchors can be created like this: `<span id="anchor-name">Referenced Item</span>`.